dolphindb/Tutorials_EN/multi_machine_cluster_deploy.md

 P3-NODE1.volumes=/VOL1/P3-NODE1,/VOL2/P3-NODE1
 P5-NODE1.volumes=/VOL1/P5-NODE1,/VOL2/P5-NODE1
 ```
-#### 5. Cloud Deployment
+### 5. Cloud Deployment

 A DolphinDB cluster can be deployed on a LAN, or on private or public cloud.
-By default, DolphinDB assumes the cluster is on a LAN  (lanCluster=1) and uses UDP broadcast to monitor heartbeats.
+By default, DolphinDB assumes the cluster is on a LAN  (lanCluster=1) and uses UDP broadcast to send heartbeats.
 All the nodes on a cloud server, however, are not necessarily located in the same LAN, and may not support UDP.
 On a cloud server, we need to specify lanCluster=0 in **controller.cfg** and **agent.cfg** to implement communication between nodes in non-UDP mode.
 Otherwise, the cluster may not work properly as the heartbeats of the nodes may not be detected normally.

-#### 6. Reference
+### 6. Reference

 For a complete list of the cluster configuration parameters and details, please refer to Chapter 10 of DolphinDB [help](http://dolphindb.com/help/ClusterSetup.html).